sloria/environs/README.rst

 Why not ``os.environ``?
 +++++++++++++++++++++++

-While ``os.environ`` is enough for simple use cases, a typical application will need a way to manipulate and validate raw environment variables.
-Environs abstracts common tasks for handling environment variables.
+While ``os.environ`` is enough for simple use cases, a typical application will need a way to manipulate and validate raw environment variables. environs abstracts common tasks for handling environment variables.

-Environs will help you
+environs will help you

 * cast envvars to the correct type
 * specify required envvars